Florida State Forests

 - Swim only within designated areas where posted and all swimming is done at your own risk.

 - No diving from stream banks or trees and no rope swings allowed.

 - Glass containers are not allowed on any state waterways.

-Most Florida State Forests charge a $2 per person entry fee for day use.
+Most Florida State Forests charge a $2 per person entry fee for day use (all fees can change).
 The fee is usually payable into an honor box (so you'll want exact change) and you'll need to display the tear-away tab in your vehicle windshield or on your rear-view mirror.
 There is an annual day-use entrance pass (for up to eight occupants per vehicle) for $30 per year that allows for an unlimited number of visits.
-A complete breakdown of the various fees is available by clicking here.

 Florida's State Forests

 Typical view in a Florida State Forest